GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/implicit-features/oneof-input-object/en.md

 The "oneof" input object is a particular type of input object, where exactly one of the input fields must be provided as input (or otherwise it returns a validation error).
 This behavior introduces polymorphism for inputs.

+The benefit is that a single field can then be used to tackle different use cases (such as the field `post` selecting posts by either ID or slug), so we can avoid creating a different field for each use case (such as `postByID`, `postBySlug`, etc), thus making the GraphQL schema leaner and more elegant.

-For instance, the field `QueryRoot.post` now receives a field argument `by`, which is a oneof input object allowing is to retrieve the post via different properties, such as by `id`:
+For instance, the field `QueryRoot.post` receives a field argument `by`, which is a oneof input object allowing is to retrieve the post via different properties, including by `id`:

 ```graphql
 {